 Recently, I have criticised Michael Patrick MacDonald, an Irish-American writer, who supported Daniel Cassidy and his crazy theories and attacked real scholars and lexicographers (“racist OED lapdogs”) for disagreeing with him and his friends.
 I have nothing to say about MacDonald’s activism or indeed about his books.
 He may be a great man and a great writer.
 He may be as big a fraud as Cassidy himself.
 I don’t know and I can’t be bothered finding out.
-All that interests me here is his support for the liar Daniel Cassidy (who was apparently a personal friend of his).
+All that interests me here is his support for the liar Daniel Cassidy (who was apparently a close friend of his).

 The other day, I noticed another comment on Twitter from MacDonald which irritated me almost as much as his “racist lapdogs.”